antonpkazakov/redux-app-controller/README.md

 export default class MainController extends ReduxAppController {
 	// ...

-	// As out app state is now in a separate class, we need to provide the instance of this class as the initial state
+	// As our app state is now in a separate class, we need to provide the instance of this class as the initial state
 	// and the instance of this class as a basis for state cloning (method createEmptyState()).
 	/**
 	 * @returns {State}